Why are My Hardwood Floors Suddenly Slippery

 Seeking Professional Floor Refinishing Services

 If your hardwood floors have become suddenly slippery, seeking professional floor refinishing services can be an effective way to restore their traction.
-Refinishing is a process that involves removing the old finish, repairing any existing damage, and applying new layers of finish to your floors.
-This process helps to eliminate any buildup of dirt, grease, or other substances that might contribute to the slipperiness of the surface.
+Refinishing removes any buildup of dirt, grease, or worn finish that a cleaner alone can’t reach.
+See our hardwood floor refinishing cost guide for typical pricing before you call a pro.

 Best Practices For Long-term Traction Maintenance

 In addition to seeking professional assistance, following best practices for long-term traction maintenance can help prevent your hardwood floors from becoming slippery in the future.
+See our full wood flooring care guide for installation and finish-specific upkeep.
 Here are some valuable tips:

 1. Regular cleaning: Maintain a consistent cleaning routine to remove dust, dirt, and debris from your floors.
 Use a soft broom or a vacuum cleaner with a hardwood floor attachment to prevent scratching the surface.